Panjaa: Marketing and release

 Prior to its release, the film's official merchandise was made available on the official site, including a game application.
 15% of the merchandise sales were donated to major NGOs.
 An anti-piracy initiative was also launched through the site itself.
 The film's official merchandise was also released across Andhra Pradesh.
 A teaser trailer was released a day prior to Diwali, which received a high response.
 According to Sify, it was seen more than 200,000 times on the film's official YouTube channel within 24 hours, setting a new record.

 In order to prevent any major cuts, the makers accepted the A (adults only) rating from the Central Board of Film Certification for their release in India, while they actually wanted the U/A (parental guidance) rating.
 The film was released on 9 December 2011 with six cuts.
 Following multiple fan requests, the makers added the title track in the beginning as well, while it initially played only during the end.

 In 2012, the film was released on DVD and Blu-ray formats by Bhavani DVD.
 The same year, a Tamil-dubbed version titled Kuri was also scheduled to release, but the plan was later on dropped.
 In 2015, a Hindi-dubbed version titled Jaandaar was released.
 The film was also dubbed in Malayalam as Paayum.

+Re-Release

+Panjaa is set to re-release worldwide on September 2, 2026, coinciding with Pawan Kalyan's 55th birthday.